Academics Review: The making of a Monsanto front group to attack the organic industry

 Emails obtained by U.S. Right to Know via state Freedom of Information requests revealed the inner workings of how Academics Review was set up as a front group with the help of Monsanto, its PR allies and industry funders.
 Key facts and emails:

-Academics Review is an “industry partner” according to a confidential Monsanto PR document that describes the corporation’s plans to discredit the World Health Organization’s cancer research arm, the International Agency for Research on Cancer (IARC), in order to defend the reputation of Roundup weedkiller.
+Academics Review was an “industry partner” that could help defend glyphosate, according to a confidential Monsanto PR document.
+The document describes Monsanto’s plans to discredit the World Health Organization’s cancer research arm, the International Agency for Research on Cancer (IARC), in order to defend the reputation of Roundup weedkiller.
 On March 20, 2015, IARC announced it had classified glyphosate as Group 2A carcinogen, “probably carcinogenic to humans.”

-An Academics Review article dated March 25, 2015 used industry sources to claim that the IARC expert panel glyphosate review “fails on multiple fronts.”
-Sources included the pesticide industry-funded GMO Answers, the industry-funded front group American Council on Science and Health and a Forbes article by Henry Miller that was ghostwritten by Monsanto.
+Academics Review came to Monsanto’s aid with an article dated March 25, 2015, claiming the IARC expert report on the carcinogenicity of glyphosate “fails on multiple fronts.”
+The article, like many others attacking IARC, relied on industry sources, including the pesticide industry-funded GMO Answers run by Ketchum PR firm; the American Council on Science and Health, a group Monsanto was paying to defend glyphosate; and a Forbes article by Henry I. Miller that was later revealed to have been ghostwritten by Monsanto.

 Bruce Chassy’s ties to industry and its front groups